Gi60s/openapi-enforcer/docs/components/openapi.md

 - *options* - An `object`

-  - *allowOtherQueryParameters* - A `boolean` that indicates whether query parameters that are not specified in the OAS definition should be allowed.
+  - *allowOtherQueryParameters* - A `boolean` or an array of `string` values that indicates whether query parameters that are not specified in the OAS definition should be allowed.
+If an array of `string` values is provided then the `string` values provided will be allowed.
 Defaults to `false`.

 **Returns:** An [EnforcerResult](../enforcer-result.md) that resolves to an `object` with these properties: